Phil Volk: Mainstream Success

-The members of the rhythm section of the band, Volk, Drake Levin, and Mike Smith, were becoming disillusioned with the overall direction of the band.
-While songs like "Hungry" and "Good Thing" remained true to the band's garage band roots, Volk and the others believed songs like "Melody for an Unknown Girl" were not relateable to what was happening in the world of music at that time.
-While Lindsay and Revere seemed to want to stay in the same musical groove, Volk and the others wanted to play music with a harder edge and sing songs that were message-oriented.
+Volk, Levin, and Smith were becoming disillusioned with the overall direction of the band.
+While songs like "Hungry" and "Good Thing" remained true to the band's garage band roots, Volk and the others believed songs like "Melody for an Unknown Girl" were not relatable to what was happening in the world of music at that time.
+Lindsay and Revere seemed to want to stay in the same musical groove, but the others wanted to play songs with a harder edge that were message-oriented.
 They made the decision to leave the Raiders to form their own band.
-In April 1967, just a week after his older brother Captain George Francis Volk, U.S. Army, was killed in Vietnam, Volk, Levin, and Smith flew to New York from Los Angeles to perform on The Ed Sullivan Show.
-At rehearsals, Paul Revere had already replaced Levin with guitarist Freddy Weller.
-Volk showed Weller the steps he and Levin had made famous and Levin worked with Weller on his guitar parts.
-The Raiders performed "Him or Me", "Kicks", and "Ups and Downs".
+In April 1967, just a week after his older brother, Army Captain George Francis Volk, was killed in Vietnam, Volk, Levin, and Smith flew to New York from Los Angeles to perform on The Ed Sullivan Show.
+Although Levin was present for the taping, Revere had already hired guitarist Freddy Weller as his replacement and Levin did not appear on the program.
+During rehearsals, Volk showed Weller the steps he and Levin had made famous and Levin worked with Weller on his guitar parts.
+The Raiders performed "Him or Me – What's It Gonna Be?", "Kicks", and "Ups and Downs".
 It was the last time Volk would appear as a regular member of the Raiders.
-Volk had completed half of the next Raider album, "Revolution", released in April 1967.
-However, he was not given credit on the album for his contributions.
+Although Volk had already completed half of the next Raider album, Revolution!, he did not receive credit for his contributions.

+Brotherhood

+In mid-1967, Volk, Levin, and Smith, along with organist Ron Collins, formed Brotherhood.
+However, the trio was being sued by both Columbia Records and Paul Revere which delayed RCA from releasing the group's first album, titled simply Brotherhood.
+By the time the legal situation was resolved, a full 18 months had passed.

+The band simply did not have the music ready to go once the lawsuits were settled.
+All the songs on the album were jointly written by Volk, Levin, and Smith.
+On "Love for Free", the band used a pump organ to create a sound like a classical fugue at the beginning of the song as Volk's solo.
+After playing it for his father, who had made some criticisms about the sound of the organ, Volk went back to the studio and overdubbed the organ 8 times to get a bigger sound.